At Glasgow Science Centre we're passionate about inspiring the next generation of engineers, innovators and scientists.

-- The “Internet of Things”
+- The Future of Everyday

 Showcase the types of skills required for future careers.
 The exhibition will help students connect what they learn in the classroom with the world around them and with opportunities offered by a career in engineering, science and technology through social learning.
 It will also better inform parents, teachers and careers guidance professionals of the career paths available to inform practical, life changing decisions in a young person's journey.